Nonso30/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Arrays are not pointers
-a function that copies the string pointed to by src, including the terminating null byte function that convert a string to an integer.
+a function that copies the string pointed to by src, including the terminating null byte function that convert a string to an integer. program that generates random valid passwords for the program